Olympic Sea to Summit Highlights

 First we’ll arrive to the islands by ferry to meet our friendly and knowledgable sea kayaking guides.
 The guides will help us pack our camping gear into boats, explain our route and provide us with an introduction to sea kayak paddling, handling and safety.
 Then, we’ll head out in our dual kayaks, with an Alpengirl at each helm!
 We’ll paddle about 2-3 hours to reach an island beach where we set up camp and gather firewood for a campfire tonight.

 On our final day of kayaking, we’ll pack up our gear into the boats again and paddle back to our starting point and return by ferry back to the mainland.
-Tonight we’ll get wild with an Alpenolympic event and perhaps even a themed costume party dinner.
+Tonight we’ll get cleaned up and enjoy hot showers at the campsite.

 Day 6: The adventure never stops as we head from ocean to land.
-An afternoon of rock climbing on the solid rock of Mt Erie is in store and at 1300 ft above sea level - it’s the highest point around with awesome views.
+An afternoon of rock climbing on the solid rock of Mt Erie is in store, and at 1300 ft above sea level, it’s the highest point around with awesome views.
 We’ll learn proper climbing and belaying technique and even the girl who has never been on a wall before will get to call herself a climber at the day’s end.
+An Alpenolympic event tonight, perhaps a wildherness themed costumed dinner party!

 Days 8-11: Before we arrive at the trailhead, your experienced Alpenguides will teach you how to properly pack your backpack, lift it safely onto your back, and adjust and carry it throughout the expedition.
 Packing only the essentials, we’ll leave our van and extra gear behind, grab our cameras, and hit the trail!